turingschool/front-end-curriculum/projects/module-1/task-tracker.md

 **Set Up:** Move to the new feature branch.
 - If you made changes to the code on the `bug-fix` branch, you need to commit your work before switching branches (`git add...`, `git commit...`) - don't push!
 - Run `git checkout new-feature` to get to the correct branch
-- You should see `// NEW FEATURE` at the top of the `main.js` file to know you're in the right place
+- You should see `// NEW FEATURE BRANCH` at the top of the `main.js` file to know you're in the right place

 **Challenge:** Using the user stories below, add a feature to the app that allows you to delete a task.
 - When a user clicks the ❌ button on a card, that task should be removed from the data model.
 - When a user clicks the ❌ button on a card, that task should no longer appear on the screen (no matter what VIEW filter is applied).

-- 🌶 Optional Extension: When a user selects the "RECENTLY DELETED" filter in the top right VIEW form, all tasks that the user has deleted should appear on the screen.
+**🌶 Optional Extension:** When a user selects the "RECENTLY DELETED" filter in the top right VIEW form, all tasks that the user has deleted should appear on the screen.
 Deleted tasks should not appear under any other view.
 </section>